Mexibús: Line III: Pantitlán – Chimalhuacán / Acuitlapilco – Chicoloapan

-and began operations 30 April 2013.
+and began operations on 30 April 2013.

-Line IV: Indios Verdes – Universidad Mexiquense del Bicentenario
+Line IV: La Raza – Universidad Mexiquense del Bicentenario

 Mexibús Line IV is the fourth line in service.
-It runs 22.3 kilometers from Indios Verdes (transport hub for multiple transport services) in Mexico City proper to Ojo de Agua, Tecámac, State of Mexico.
+It runs 22.3 kilometers from La Raza (transport hub for multiple transport services) in Mexico City proper to Ojo de Agua, Tecámac, Mexico.
 The concessionaire is Transmasivo.
-There are 28 operative stations, 1 under-construction station, 2 terminals, and 71 buses.
+There are 30 stations, 2 terminals, and 71 buses.
 The line began construction in June 2014, and was expected to open since 2015.
 It started free pre-operative tests on 24 February 2021.
 Operations started on 9 October 2021.
+On 7 April 2024, the southern expansion from the Indios Verdes station to the La Raza metro station station came into operation.

 Expansion

 Mexibús plans to extend Line IV to Felipe Ángeles International Airport ("AIFA") by 2023, adding to current service that Line I provides.

-Line IV is expected to be expanded southward toward La Raza metro station.
+Line V: Lechería – El Rosario

+On 24 July 2024, the state government announced a new line that would run from Lechería, Tultitlán, to Metrobús El Rosario, in Azcapotzalco, Mexico City.
+It is expected to run up to 22 kilometers along Vía Gustavo Baz in Cuautitlán Izcalli and Western Tlalnepantla de Baz, State of Mexico.
+Its construction will start in 2025.

+Line VI: Lerma – Zinacantepec

+On 19 November 2024, a line was announced to run from Lerma railway station, in the municipality of the same name, to Zinacantepec.
+It would benefit the municipalities of Zinacatepec, Toluca, Metepec, San Mateo Atenco and Lerma.

+Line VII: Vicente Villada – Panteón de los Rosales

+The line will start at the Vicente Villada station of Line III in Nezahualcóyotl and it will run along Avenida Chimalhuacán 3.5 kilometers until it reaches the CBTIS 6 institution and then until the Panteón de los Rosales municipal cemetery.